 Available direct from Rapha for US$290/£190

-If you don’t notice the seams and straps, you’re usually riding in a comfortable pair of bibs.
+If you don’t notice the seams and straps, you usually ride in a comfortable pair of bibs.
 That’s the case with these Pro Team bib shorts.
 Both the bib straps and uppers are very stretchy.

-You also get a lot of stretch in the fabrics used throughout the bib short.
+You also get a lot of stretch in the fabrics used throughout the bib shorts.
 The feeling is somewhat analogous to what I experience wearing yoga or exercise pants.

 The flip side of this stretch is that I don’t feel much compression from these Pro Team bibs or the jersey.
 As a cyclist that rides hard, fast, and often, I like some compression to support my muscles.

 Along with the relatively generous hip width of these Rapha bike shorts, the lack of compression in this kit makes it seem that I’m wearing a slightly larger size than I should be.
 As I’ve double and triple-checked the size chart to confirm I’m wearing the recommended size for my dimensions, my conclusion is that the Pro Team bib shorts are a more relaxed cut than others.

 While I may be at the smaller end of the size range, the legs aren’t too long.
 I wouldn’t go as far as to say they are roomy, and you can see from the photos that I have well-developed leg and butt muscles, but if I gained 10 lbs, these bibs would still fit comfortably.